Aval Oru Thodar Kathai

 The film is considered to be one of Balachander's as well as Sujatha's best films.
-It ran for 25 weeks, and was remade in four other Indian languages.
-This film catapulted Sujatha into superstardom.
+It had a theatrical run of 25 weeks, and was remade in three other Indian languages.

 Plot

 Kavitha is the sole breadwinner of her family comprising her mother, widowed sister Bharati, an unmarried younger sister, a blind younger brother, a drunkard elder brother Murthy, his wife and children.
 Her father had abandoned the family and become a sadhu.
-Conscious of her family responsibilities, Kavitha keeps postponing her marriage indefinitely to her long-time boyfriend Tilak.
+Conscious of her family responsibilities, Kavitha keeps postponing her marriage to her long-time boyfriend Tilak indefinitely.
 Kavitha's friend Chandra takes life easy and keeps changing boyfriends.
 Tilak, who patiently waits for Kavitha, meets Bharati, pities her and slowly becomes passionate about her.
 On learning this, Kavitha sacrifices her love and gets them married.
 Murthy changes his wayward behaviour, becomes responsible and works as a bearer at a restaurant.
 An impressed Kavitha accepts him as the head of the family.
 Kavitha's boss Arun Ghosh offers to marry her, but Kavitha does not give a positive reply.

 Chandra dates Chandrasekhar, a womaniser and colleague of Kavitha, despite her warnings.
-Earlier, when Chandrasekhar had written a love letter to Kavitha, she complained about it to her boss, who then reprimanded Chandrasekhar.
+Earlier, when Chandrasekhar had written a love letter to Kavitha, she had complained about it to her boss, who then reprimanded Chandrasekhar.
 Hence, Kavitha does not approve of Chandra's relationship with him.
 A lustful Chandrasekhar also dates Chandra's widowed mother; on learning this, Chandra attempts suicide.
 Kavitha and her co-tenant Gopal save Chandra and advise her to marry Gopal.
 In turn, Chandra advises Kavitha to marry Ghosh.
 Kavitha accepts the marriage proposal as she now feels confident about Murthy taking care of the family.

 On the day of the wedding, Murthy's wife asks him to get back the silver lamp pledged by him earlier, to be gifted to Kavitha for her wedding.
 While returning to the wedding hall, he seeks a lift from Chandrasekhar, not knowing him.
 Murthy realises that Chandrasekhar is actually coming to stop the marriage of Kavitha and Chandra when Chandrasekhar states that he had affairs with both of them.
 Murthy pleads with him not to come to the marriage hall and create any confusion, but Chandrasekhar refuses.
 A scuffle ensues in which Murthy is killed by Chandrasekhar using the lamp before the police arrest Chandrasekhar.
-When the marriage is about to take place, Kavitha learns of her brother's death from the police.
+When the marriage is about to take place, Kavitha learns from the police of her brother's death.
 She then convinces Ghosh to accept her younger sister as the bride as she needs to support her family again.
 At the same time, Chandra marries Gopal.
 Kavitha returns to taking care of her family like before.